Tylenol Liver Damage Lawsuits Date Back to 1994

 McNeil and the Plaintiffs’ Steering Committee (PSC) of the Tylenol MDL signed a master settlement agreement on Feb.
 10, according to court documents.
 It reportedly creates a global private settlement program to resolve claims, both filed and unfiled.

-First Case to Go to Trial
+Tylenol Case Goes to Trial

 Jackson argued that she inadvertently overdosed on the pain medication, resulting in her hospitalization.
 Her lawsuit claimed Johnson & Johnson improperly designed the drug and that the recommended dosage doesn’t provide enough of a safety margin to protect users from overdose.
 The jury didn’t rule on the merits of Jackson’s claim that Tylenol was defectively designed, only that she couldn’t prove she took the drug.